-- 1. The vacation period shall be for the entire calendar year. - 2.
-Eligibility for vacations shall be determined as follows: (a) two (2) weeks' vacation with pay after one (1) year of continuous service, one week of which may be taken after six (6) months; (b) three (3) weeks' vacation with pay after three (3) years' continuous service; (c) four (4) weeks' vacation with pay after seven (7) years of continuous service.
-Employees may take vacation in increments of no less than one (1) week as it is accrued, e.g., an employee entitled to two (2) weeks' vacation shall accrue one (1) week at the end of each six (6) months of employment. - 3.
-Accrued vacation shall be computed from the anniversary date of employment. - 4.
-A full-time and a part-time vacation calendar covering the first Sunday in April of the current year through the first Saturday in April of the following year shall be posted in all departments or sections by February 1 of each year, together with a list of names of full-time employees ranked in order of full-time company seniority and a list of part-time employees ranked in order of company seniority.
+- 1. The vacation period shall be for the entire calendar year. - 2. (a) Eligibility for vacations shall be determined as follows: (a) two (2) weeks' vacation with pay after one (1) year of continuous service, one week of which may be taken after six (6) months; (b) three (3) weeks' vacation with pay after three (3) years' continuous service; (c) four (4) weeks' vacation with pay after seven (7) years of continuous service.
+Employees may take vacation in increments of no less than one (1) week as it is accrued, e.g., an employee entitled to two (2) weeks' vacation shall accrue one (1) week at the end of each six (6) months of employment. - (b) Effective January 1, 2024, once an employee reaches one year's accrual, accrual shall stop until the employee uses enough vacation to reduce accrual below such limit.
+Cash in lieu of vacation will not be paid except as provided in Section 7 of this Article. - 3.
+Accrued vacation shall be computed from the anniversary date of employment.

+- 4. A full-time and a part-time vacation calendar covering the first Sunday in April of the current year through the first Saturday in April of the following year shall be posted in all departments or sections by February 1 of each year, together with a list of names of full-time employees ranked in order of full-time company seniority and a list of part-time employees ranked in order of company seniority.
 Employees must select vacation dates on the basis of their seniority prior to April 1, or lose their seniority rights for vacation selection.
 Changes shall not be made in the vacation schedule after April 1, except upon mutual agreement between affected employees and the department head.
 Part-time employees shall be permitted to schedule vacations in the same manner as full-time employees as described in this Article, except they will be provided a separate vacation calendar. - 5.
-If an employee has not taken all his or her vacation within one year from the employee's anniversary date, the employee may carry over accrued vacation to a subsequent year.
-Employees are responsible for scheduling and taking enough vacation to avoid accrual in excess of the limits specified in this Section.
-Cash in lieu of vacation will not be paid except as provided in Section 7 of this Article.
-Carryover from one calendar year to the next will be limited to a maximum described below.
-Employees will use the vacation in a timely manner or lose the excess hours above their limits. - (a) Carryover from one calendar year to the next will be limited to a maximum of one year's accrual, unless an employee's vacation was canceled by mutual agreement at the request of management.
-Any carryover for this reason shall be scheduled and taken by March 31 of the following year, but will not change the carryover limit at the end of that following year. - (b) Unused vacation in excess of one year's accrual may be assigned by the Employer.
-Vacation requests to use excess vacation shall not be unreasonably denied.
-Employees will lose unused excess vacation unless an extension is mutually agreed to by the department vice president and employee. - 6.
 Vacation may be taken one day at a time with the mutual agreement of the employee and the supervisor.
 Random vacation days may not be scheduled prior to April 1 for the following vacation year.
-Employees may select random vacation days by seniority from April 1 to

-- April 15 for the following vacation year.
-After April 15, requests for vacation time will be considered in the order they are received. - 7.
-An employee whose vacation time includes a recognized holiday shall receive vacation pay for the vacation days and holiday pay for the holiday. - 8.
-Upon termination of employment, an employee (or his/her estate in case of death) shall receive accrued vacation pay.
-Employees who terminate employment within their first six months of service shall not be paid their accrued vacation. - 9.
-Employees who are prevented from starting their vacation because they are hospitalized or sick may have their vacation rescheduled. - 10.
+Employees may select random vacation days by seniority from April 1 to April 15 for the following vacation year.
+After April 15, requests for vacation time will be considered in the order they are received. - 6.
+An employee whose vacation time includes a recognized holiday shall receive vacation pay for the vacation days and holiday pay for the holiday. - 7.
+Upon termination of employment, an employee (or their estate in case of death) shall receive accrued and unused vacation pay. - 8.
+Employees who are prevented from starting their vacation because they are hospitalized or sick may have their vacation rescheduled. - 9.
 A vacation week shall be consistent with the scheduled work week of the employee.
 At the option of the employee, his/her days off shall be shifted to Saturday/Sunday for vacation purposes.
 This option must be exercised at the time the employee signs up for his/her vacation.

-11. Vacations for Flexible Schedules
+10. Vacations for Flexible Schedules